Chart Color Schemes

 Infrastructure

-Joondanna has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Joondanna has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified six projects that could impact this region.
-Notable projects include C6, Scarborough Beach Road and Green Street Roundabout, The Coolbinia project, and Scarborough Beach Road Streetscape Upgrade.
-Below is a list detailing those most relevant.
+AreaSearch identified six projects likely impacting the area.
+Notable projects are C6, Scarborough Beach Road and Green Street Roundabout, The Coolbinia, and Scarborough Beach Road Streetscape Upgrade.
+Relevant projects are listed below.

 Professional plan users can use the search below to filter and access additional projects.